Feature 3DGS: Supercharging 3D Gaussian Splatting to Enable Distilled Feature Fields: Details of Architectures

 \section{Details of Architectures}

 \paragraph{Parallel N-Dimensional Gaussian Rasterizer} The parallel N-dimensional rasterizer maintains an architecture akin to the original 3DGS rasterizer.
 Moreover, it employs a point-based $\alpha$-blending technique for rasterizing the feature map.
-To prevent CUDA warp divergence issues~\cite{xiang2014warp}, both the RGB image and the feature map are rendered at matching sizes.
+To mitigate the issue of inconsistent spatial resolution inherent in tile-based rasterization, we ensure that both the RGB image and the feature map are rendered at matching sizes.
 Additionally, the parallel N-dimensional rasterizer is adaptable to various foundational models, implying that its dimensions are flexible and can vary accordingly.
 The detail of the Parallel N-Dimensional Gaussian Rasterization is in~\cref{alg:N-dim rasterization}. \paragraph{Speed-up Module} The primary objective of our Speed-up Module is to modify the feature map channels, enabling the relatively low-dimensional semantic features rendered from 3D Gaussians to align with the high-dimensional ground truth 2D feature map.
 To facilitate this, we employ a convolutional layer equipped with a 1 $\times$ 1 kernel, offering a direct and efficient solution.
 Given that we already possess the ground truth feature map from the teacher network, which serves as a target for the rendered feature map approximation, there is no necessity for a complex CNN architecture.
 This approach simplifies the process, ensuring effective feature alignment without the need for intricate feature extraction mechanisms.
-More experimental results regarding the practical performance of the Speed-up Module are included in~\cref{sec:Ablation Studies}.
+More experimental results regarding performance of the Speed-up Module are included in~\cref{sec:Ablation Studies}.